lindseyhardouin/Machine_Learning_Trading_Bot/README.md

 For best results, it is recommended to open as a Jupyter Notebook.

 The app creates a baseline trading algorithm.
-Then, the baseline is tuned by 1) adjusting the size of the training dataset, and 2) adjusting the SMA input feature periods.The details and results are as follows:
+Then, the baseline is tuned and adjusted as described below:

    1. The model compared test results using two different test timeframe slices of three months and six months, begining April 20, 2015.
-The strategy using the longer timeframe resulted in greater returns than that of the shorter timeframe.
+While the strategy using the longer timeframe initially does not produce returns greater than that of the actuals, in the longrun they greatly outperform the returns of the actuals and of the shorter timeframe strategy.
 Therefore, the bot was adjusted to utilize the longer test dataset.

    2. The model compared test results using different SMA periods.
-By increasing the SMA windows from 4 & 100 to 20 & 150, the returns decreased.
-Ulitamately, the increase in SMA window resulted in returns below that of the actual returns.
+By increasing the SMA short and long windows from 4 & 100 to 20 & 150, the returns decreased.
+Ultimately, the increase in SMA windows resulted in returns below that of the actual returns.
 Therefore, the original windows on 4 & 100 are utilized in this bot.

 The visualizations below compare the baseline algorthim to the tuned algorithm, as described in the section above: